aws-samples/cfn101-workshop/workshop/content/intermediate/templates/resource-dependencies/_index.md

 ### Cleanup

-Follow the below steps to [clean up the stacks](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-delete-stack.html) you created as a part of this lab
+Follow the steps below to [delete the stacks](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-delete-stack.html) you created as a part of this lab:

 1. Navigate to the [AWS CloudFormation Console](https://console.aws.amazon.com/cloudformation/).
-2. Choose the `resource-dependencies-lab` stack.
+2. On the **Stacks** page in the CloudFormation console, select the `resource-dependencies-lab` stack.
-3. Choose **Delete** to delete the stack, and then choose **Delete stack** to confirm.
+3. In the stack details pane, choose **Delete** to delete the stack, and then choose **Delete stack** to confirm.
 4. Repeat steps above to delete the other two stacks you created: `resource-dependencies-lab-dependson` and `resource-dependencies-lab-ref-getatt`.
 5. Make sure to delete the stack created as part of the challenge lab.